AZRegents/GitHub-Onboarding-Notes/Dev with Git.md

 - A modern DevOps approach aligns with long-term scalability and enterprise readiness.

 ---
-## Slide 6: Web Development Integration with GitHub
+## Web Development Integration with GitHub

 **Current State:**
 - Developers manage websites locally or directly on the host server